 Contact an advisor about the degree plan you are interested in at Academic Advising.

 Search for Online Courses

-To find out which classes are offered online for a particular department each semester, search the TWU Schedule of Classes.
+To find out which classes are offered online for a particular department each semester, search the TWU Class Schedule.

 - Click on the link above.

-- Click on Search for Classes under the blue bar that says “Registration.”
+- Click on Search for Classes under the blue bar that reads “Registration.”

 - On the following page, you must fill in at least 3 fields.
 You can start by choosing the Term, Subject and then under Course Type select “Online/Distance.”

 - Click on the Submit button.